ScilifelabDataCentre/RDM-guidelines/content/topics/readme-files.md

 A manifest file can function as a complement to a README file and should contain a list of all files that are part of the project the READMe file covers.
 Just as the README file, a manifest file is generally a text file written in an open format such as text format (.txt) and is not meant to be machine-actionable.
 The targetgroup for the manifest is the same as for the README file, potential users of your data, including yourself and your research collaborators.

 ## Resources
-Please find below resources concerning data transfer in form of training, guidance and/or tools.
+Please find below resources concerning README files in form of training, guidance and/or tools.

 {{< resources-per-page-topics >}}